irlAlan/text-editor/README.md

-# text-editor
+# Project

-Making a text editor in raylib and odinlang
+The aim of this project is to create a working gpu-accelerated modal text editor, similar to vim, while learning odin-lang.

-## Requirements
+# Usage

-    - Be able to save and open non-binary files
+Make sure to have sdl and sdl_ttf installed. call `make build` to build the executable into the bin/ folder

-    - vim style keybindings?
+# TODO:
-    - easily configurable  i.e. in toml file or proprietary one
+    - [X] Fix segfault after opening window

-## TODO:
+    - [ ] Fix wrapping
-    - [ ] Add testing
+    - [ ] Add methods for the PieceTable data structure
-    - [ ] Add Text Box
+    - [X] Handle ttf fonts
-    - [ ] Add file I/O
+    - [ ] Add tests